meilisearch/specifications/text/0085-api-keys.md

 - 🔴 Accessing this route with an `API Key` that don't have sufficient permissions to access it returns an [invalid_api_key](0061-error-format-and-definitions.md#invalid_api_key) error.

+## 2. Technical Aspects

+### Synchronous write of `API Key` resources

+Synchronous writing would make it possible to dissociate key management from the update store, which handles asynchronous writing.

+It would be much more straightforward in terms of developer experience and quality of life for the person managing the `API Key` resources.

 ## 3. Future Possibilities

 - Add a generated id field to paginate the list of API Key.